reuben-li/AWS-policies/S3/bucket-policies.md

 # Allowing role/user in another AWS account to access S3 bucket

-Delegate access to “remote” (other accounts’) user or role:
+Delegate access to "remote" (other accounts') user or role:

 ```
 {